flexcompute/tidy3d/docs/development/usage.rst

 Developing ``tidy3d`` with ``poetry``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``poetry`` is an incredibly powerful tool for reproducible package development envrionments and dependency management.
+``poetry`` is an incredibly powerful tool for reproducible package development environments and dependency management.
 TODO add link.

 If you are developing ``tidy3d``, we recommend you work within the configured ``poetry`` environment defined by ``poetry.lock``.
-The way to install this envrionment is simple:
+The way to install this environment is simple:

 .. code::

     cd tidy3d/
     poetry install -E dev

 This function will install the package with all the development dependencies automatically.
-This means you should be able to run any functionality that is possible with ``tidy3d`` reprodicibly.
+This means you should be able to run any functionality that is possible with ``tidy3d`` reproducibly.

 It is important to note the function above is equivalent to ``pip install tidy3d[dev]``, but by using ``poetry`` there is a guarantee of using the reproducible locked environment.